g-troiani/Finance/README.md

 ## Building API documentation

-To build API docs for your code using Sphinx, run:
+To build API docs for the code using Sphinx, run:

 ```
 kedro build-docs